-Adding to green vegetable’s already substantial health cred, a study from Ehime University in Japan found that kale, specifically, had a substantial immunostimulatory effect.
+Adding to green vegetable’s already substantial immune boosting health cred, a study from Ehime University in Japan found that kale, specifically, had a substantial immunostimulatory effect.
 When eaten, kale stimulates the body’s production of immunoglobulin A, an antibody that plays a crucial role in the immune function of mucous membranes.

 The study also showed that eating kale that had been continuously boiled for half an hour was even more effective at stimulating the production of immunoglobulin A than consuming it raw.

 Further proof that anything green is bound to have a positive effect on your immune system is the kiwi.
 For proof, a study from Massey University in New Zealand randomly fed 66 children either two servings of kiwi or a banana over a 4 week period.